 - How much money do you need to support yourself over the summer?
 Do you need to look for paid opportunities? *Please read the standards outlined in the Department of Labor's Fair Labor Standards Act for more information on compensation for interns at for-profit companies.
 Also, if you decide to apply for unpaid internships, you can find out more about Amherst College's internship funding program here.

-- Schedule an appointment with an advisor: When you are ready to start preparing to apply for internship opportunities, schedule an appointment through Quest with an advisor in the Loeb Center for help with crafting your resume and cover letters and for one-on-one internship advising.
+- Schedule an appointment with an advisor: When you are ready to start preparing to apply for internship opportunities, schedule an appointment through Handshake with an advisor in the Loeb Center for help with crafting your resume and cover letters and for one-on-one internship advising.

 - Enroll in the Amherst Select Internship Program: This is an exciting program that features internship opportunities in the U.S. and around the world.
 These opportunities are offered by alumni, parents, and friends of the college who have agreed to reserve internship positions at their respective companies and organizations for Amherst students.
 To learn more, please visit the program website.